Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety in Pregnancy.md

 Practice Meditation
 Experts indicate that practicing meditation can improve anxiety symptoms.
 Consider meditating during yoga, while listening to calming music, or during a prenatal massage.

-Next steps
-Anxiety in pregnancy is common, but you can ease it by gathering the information you need.
-Untreated anxiety during pregnancy can reach a point where it begins to negatively impact you and your baby.

-What works for one person might not work for you, but options are available to help relieve your anxiety.
-Finding things that bring happiness and contentment depends on your preferences and symptoms.

-Consider reaching out for help so that you can live in fulfillment during this time in your life.
-You’re not alone and deserve to feel good during your pregnancy journey.